Plotting (video game)

-Plotting is a tile-matching puzzle video game published by Taito in 1989.
-It is called Flipull (フリップル, Furippuru) in Japan as well as in versions for the Famicom and Game Boy.
+Plotting, released as in Japan, is a 1989 tile-matching puzzle video game developed and published by Taito for arcades.
+It was released in Japan in June 1989 and North America in August 1989.
+It was ported to the Famicom and Game Boy.
 As Plotting it was ported to the Atari ST, Amiga, Commodore 64, Amstrad CPC, GX4000, and ZX Spectrum.
 The game bears strong graphical and some gameplay similarities to Puzznic.